 It is not only a "merger of equals" scenario that can highlight the complexities of power sharing.
-The most dramatic example of this in 2012 was the merger between Duke Energy Corporation and Progress Energy, Inc., two utility companies based in North Carolina.
+The most dramatic recent example of this in 2012 was the merger between Duke Energy Corporation and Progress Energy, Inc, two utility companies based in North Carolina.
 Under the terms of the merger agreement, Jim Rogers, Duke Energy's CEO, was to become the executive chairman of the combined company, while Bill Johnson, Progress Energy's CEO and president, was expected to continue as CEO and president of the combined company.
 However, a majority of the board seats of the combined company - eleven out of eighteen - were reserved for former members of Duke's board, with the remaining seven allocated to Progress Energy's former directors.
 Upon the consummation of the merger, Duke's shareholders were expected to own approximately 63% of the combined company, with Progress Energy's shareholders holding the remaining 37%.
 Only hours after the board of the combined company had elected Mr. Johnson as CEO and president, it then took the unusual step of ousting him through another vote and installed Mr. Rogers.
-The decision proved controversial.
+As expected, the decision proved controversial.
 One Progress Energy board member, in a letter to the Wall Street Journal, said he did not believe a single Progress Energy director would have voted for the transaction if they had known that Mr. Rogers would shortly thereafter be at the helm again.
 A number of senior Progress Energy managers, including Mark Mulhern, its chief financial officer and the combined company's chief administrative officer, resigned in protest, and regulators in North Carolina commenced their own inquiries into whether they had been misled.
-Under the terms of a recently announced settlement with the regulators, Mr. Rogers has agreed to step down at the end of 2013.
+Under the terms of a settlement with the regulators announced on November 29, 2012, Mr. Rogers agreed to step down by the end of 2013, which occurred on July 1, 2013.

 Although not described by the parties as a "merger of equals", the past few years did see some other transactions in which power sharing occurred between the parties in the combined company.
-The 2011 Exelon Corporation/Constellation Energy Group, Inc. transaction contained elements of power sharing, despite the fact that following completion of the merger Exelon shareholders were expected to own approximately 78%, and Constellation shareholders approximately 22%, of the combined company.
-Mayo A. Shattuck III, chairman, president and CEO of Constellation, went on to become executive chairman of the combined company, and Christopher M. Crane, president and chief operating officer of Exelon, became president and CEO of the combined company.
-John W. Rowe, the CEO of Exelon, retired upon completion of the merger.
-The combined company's board was expected to have sixteen members, comprised of twelve Exelon
+The 2011 Exelon Corporation/Constellation Energy Group, Inc. transaction contained elements of power sharing, despite the fact that following completion of the merger Exelon shareholders were expected to own approximately 78%, and Constellation shareholders